aroundthistime/TIL/optimization/README.md

         <source ~ />
         <img src="~.jpg" /> // Universal format as an insurance
         </picture>
+- Lazy loading based on intersection observer can be easily implemented with [react-lazyload](https://www.npmjs.com/package/react-lazyload) library (but this creates additional DOM, which might break snapshot tests)

 ### 7. Font
 - Browsers have different default behaviors with applying fonts: